 At this point it is useful to stop and reflect on what you have learnt about the offending parent and the family.
 If you find you have built a picture which indicates possible sexual abuse of the offending parent's own child(ren), you will need to think about what to do next.
-Your actions will be determined by the information you have, but one action you will probably need to take is to talk to the child(ren).
+Your actions will be determined by the information you have, but talking to the child(ren) should be a priority consideration.